centrifuge/documentation/docs/tinlake/userguide/investing.md

 ---
-id: investor-guide
+id: investing
 order: 2
-title: Tinlake Investor Guide
+title: Investing in a pool
 subtitle: How to conduct your DROP investment/redemption with Tinlake UI
-category: 6.
-Investment Guide
+category: 2.
+User Guide
 ---

-_If you have any questions regarding the technical set-up or how to conduct the investment, please contact tinlake@centrifuge.io.
-For further investment details please refer to the respective legal documentation in [Securitize.io](https://centrifuge.invest.securitize.io/#/login)._
+_For further investment details please refer to the respective legal documentation in [Securitize.io](https://centrifuge.invest.securitize.io/#/login)._

 Command Line Instructions for Power Users: https://centrifuge.hackmd.io/-VQUDTEDTPWutLhNT2oYaw